elugens/hello-javascript/docs/additional-questions/network-requests/websocket.md

 ---

-### How can we get the connection state of a WebSocket connection?
+### How can we retrieve the connection state of a WebSocket connection?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> To get the connection state, we must use socket.readyState property to get the unsigned short values.
+  <div><strong>Interview Response:</strong> If we want the connection state, we must use the "socket.readyState" property to parse the unsigned short values.
 The unsigned short values include connecting (0), open (1), closing (2), and closed (3).
     </div>
   </div>
 </details>